What are the hormones of happiness and how can you use them to “drug dose” yourself?

 - Do something nice for another person

 Like every other neurotransmitter, serotonin is responsible for transmitting specific signals from one part of the brain to another.
-It is commonly found in the digestive system, or sometimes, in the blood even though it is secreted in the brain and performs its function in the brain.
+It is found in the digestive system, and sometimes in the blood.
 It is also present in the central nervous system (CNS).

-Serotonin is the hormone that is mainly responsible for stabilizing our feelings of well-being, happiness, anger, changes in weight, sleep pattern, changes in appetite, loss of sex-drive, moods, depression, sleeping, and anxiety.
+Serotonin is the hormone that is mainly responsible for stabilizing our feelings of well-being and happiness.

+It is also triggered when we feel important.
 Serotonin influences most brain cells both either directly and indirectly.
-For example:

 Mood: In the brain, serotonin has a great influence and impacts levels of anxiety, mood, and happiness.
 Illicit drugs such as LSD and Ecstasy also cause a significant rise in the hormonal level.